 Rainbow Lorikeet Temperament and Behavior

 Rainbow lorikeets are highly sociable and outgoing birds.
 Captive-bred rainbow lorikeets are particularly friendly and confident around humans.

 Rainbow lorikeets are highly intelligent birds.
-You can train your lorikeet to come when called, navigate obstacles, perform simple tricks, and mimic your speech.
+You can train your lorikeet to come when called, navigate obstacles, perform simple tricks, and mimic speech.

 Handling a Rainbow Lorikeet

 Eventually, your rainbow lorikeet will feel comfortable hopping onto your hand to receive a treat.
-You can then try gently scratching or stroking your lorikeet’s head, beak, and neck.
+You can try gently scratching or stroking your lorikeet’s head, beak, and neck.